College GameDay (football TV program): Sports Emmy scandal

 On January 11, 2024, The Athletic—the sports journalism department of The New York Times—became the first news source to report on a scandal concerning ESPN fabricating information in order to win Emmy awards that they would have otherwise been ineligible for.
 Per Katie Strang of The Athletic, in 2022, NATAS revamped their process for verifying the credit lists for shows nominated for Sports Emmy Awards.
 The academy subsequently reached out to ESPN to verify certain names that had been listed in the credits of shows aired by the network.
 ESPN informed the academy that some names were fake, and both organizations proceeded to launch investigations into the matter.

-College GameDay hosts Lee Corso (center) and Kirk Herbstreit (right) received statuettes that had been won by fictional individuals "Lee Clark" and "Kirk Henry", respectively.

 The scandal primarily concerned College GameDay, a popular program on ESPN that had won eight awards for Outstanding Studio Show, Weekly from 2008 to 2018.
 According to Strang, during that time period, fake names were included in the credit list for the show under the title of "associate producers".
 These names were similar to and bore the same initials as the names of several of the show's on-air personalities, who were ineligible for receiving an award won by the show by the academy's "double-dipping" rules.
 For example, the show's credit list for several seasons had "Lee Clark", "Chris Fulton", "Kirk Henry", and "Tim Richard" listed as executive producers, while the show's on-air personalities included Lee Corso, Chris Fowler, Kirk Herbstreit, and Tom Rinaldi.
 According to Strang, awards won by these fictitious people were received by ESPN, who would then have the statuettes re-engraved with the names of the actual people, who would then receive the awards.